Plan your business IT systems

-Cloud technology is on a rise.
-It provides businesses with a way of managing data, hardware and software requirements by using resources on the internet that are stored 'in the cloud'.
+Cloud technology provides businesses with a way of managing data, hardware and software requirements by using resources on the internet that are stored 'in the cloud'.
 This makes them accessible from any computer or mobile device with an internet connection and web browser.
 See cloud computing.

 When you buy a new IT product, you may want to integrate it with your existing systems.
 For example, new accounting software with existing orders, purchasing and stock control systems.
 This allows you to continue using your existing tools alongside the new technology.
 However, compatibility issues are possible and you may need specialist support to set up the systems to meet your exact needs.